 - The Nut Job:

-- Norvirus Raccoon crosses the Black Hole when he frames Surly of a mass destruction of the "Heart of Liberty Park", and reveals his true colors to the rest of Surly's Squadron of rodents via trying to suppress the nut heist.
+- Raccoon crosses the MEH when he leads Surly to destroy the Tree, and banished him hypocritically.
+He reveals his true colours to the rest of Surly's gang of rodents via trying to suppress the nut heist.
+Unfortunately, The Caligula got his just desserts upon getting himself fed to the sharks while trying to concoct a alternative plan

 - At the beginning of the film, Surly almost crossed the line when he accidentally destroyed the tree, pulverizing the food for winter.
-Surly had soon subverted his crossings revealing My God, What Have I Done?, that Raccoon Deal with the Devil For the Evulz by double-crossing Surly.
-In the End, Surly becomes a lot nicer.
+Surly had soon subverted his crossings through Heel–Face Turn, when Andie convinced him that he would return to Liberty Park if he cooperates

 - Planes: Ripslinger sending Ned and Zed to sabotage Dusty during the China-Mexico stretch.